 When Ancient and Modern Wisdom Collide

-Ancient herbalists didn’t have the benefit of medical technology to examine a plant’s impact on human cells under a microscope, or the scientific method to compare an herb’s efficacy to that of a placebo.
+Ancient herbalists didn’t have the benefit of medical technology to examine a plant’s impact on human cells under a microscope or the scientific method to compare an herb’s efficacy to that of a placebo.
 Instead, they relied on what they did have: An intimate relationship with nature, a keen sense of observation, and rich traditions passed down from generation to generation.

 Today, modern herbalists have the advantage of both hindsight and science, and the research on herbs’ restorative powers is growing at a rapid rate.
-Search “herbal medicine” on PubMed, a database of biomedical literature maintained by the National Center for Biotechnology Information, and you’ll get more than 35,000 results.
+Search “herbal medicine” on PubMed, a database of biomedical literature maintained by the National Center for Biotechnology Information, and you’ll get nearly 60,000 results.

 Much of this research reveals valuable how-it-works intel about different herbs.
 For instance, a study in the Journal of Natural Medicines on andrographis, an herb native to India, found that it helped inhibit the release of pro-inflammatory cytokines, suggesting it could make for an effective anti-inflammatory agent.
 A second study in Pharmaceutical Biology showed that certain carbohydrates in cordyceps, a mushroom long used in Chinese herbal medicine, help reduce oxidative stress caused by excessive physical activity.

-These findings are impressive, and they hardly scratch the surface of what scientists have discovered thus far about herb’s health-supporting properties.
+These findings are impressive, yet they hardly scratch the surface of what scientists have discovered thus far about herb’s far-reaching, health-supporting properties.

-Still, Dr. Rawls points out that both the FDA and Federal Trade Commission (FTC) do regulate herbal supplements when it comes to ensuring that you, the consumer, get what you pay for.
-“They make sure supplements don’t make false claims about their benefits, and that what’s advertised as being in the supplement is actually in there — there’s huge value in that.”
+Still, He points out that both the FDA and Federal Trade Commission (FTC) do regulate herbal supplements when it comes to ensuring that you, the consumer, get what you pay for.
+“They make sure supplements don’t make false claims about their benefits, and that what’s advertised on the label as being in the supplement is actually in there — there’s huge value in that.”

 Why Herbs and Humans Get Along So Well